 As part of the ceremony, the Farm Hub was honored by Elizabeth Claypoole, president of the NYS Agricultural Society, and Richard Ball, Commissioner of the New York State Department of Agriculture and Markets.

-Farm Hub Farm Manager Eddie Clevenger said safety is foremost on the farm.
-Safety is also closely connected with one of the Farm Hub’s biggest challenges: significant number of visitors and employees who are non-farm workers or have limited background in farming.
-Most farms also have considerable machinery and equipment that requires training for all production staff, he pointed out.
+Farm Hub Farm Manager Eddie Clevenger considers safety to be foremost on the farm.
+Safety is also closely connected with one of the Farm Hub’s biggest challenges: significant numbers of visitors and employees who are non-farm workers or have limited background in farming.
+Most farms also have machinery and equipment that requires training for all production staff, he pointed out.

 Danielle Fontaine, Farm and Food Safety Manager, describes the Farm Hub has a “beautiful quilt of variety” referring to diversity of the workforce, crops, and research.
 Moreover, “this quilt is held together by the farm’s safety culture: a thread of uniformity, continuity, strong and even tensile.
 Everyone who lives, works, and visits our farm is guided in our safety policies, taught to move and work safely together and encouraged to take care of themselves and each other.”

 In 2017, the Farm Hub stepped up its safety programming by hiring Fontaine as the Farm and Food Safety Manager.

 Policies are woven into the work week, including at daily crew meetings.
 Safety trainings are inclusive; at the 2018 season-opening training, staff were organized into workgroups with representatives from different job types, including production staff, office workers and management, both Spanish and English speakers.
 Groups were assigned an emergency scenario and played out the scenario using the safety policies.